 Typically, it is advised to get about six to eight weeks ahead in your baking.
 This gives the right amount of time for flavours and appearance to mature.
 The key motto is: the longer, the better!
 If the cake doesn’t have enough time to rest, you’ll find yourself with a crumbly dessert.
 That’s definitely not something that we want when Christmas comes around.

-Sometimes, life happens and you’re not able to get an early start of your baking process.
+Sometimes, life happens, and you’re not able to get an early start on your baking process.
 It is totally okay to prepare your holiday dessert a few weeks before Christmas, but you won’t have that tang in your slice since the alcohol didn’t have enough time to fully soak in.

 Salting, or curing, an assortment of vegetables